ZakuroSoda/2022MYE-LSci-Notes/README.md

 ## 2. Cellular Transport

 Quick Note: Net means overall movement.
+This means that particles still move between the two areas, but there is overall no change in concentration of that particle in the two areas.

-Example - Plant in the day:
+Diffusion Example 1 - Plant in the day:

 CO<sub>2</sub> - Atmosphere => Intra-Cellular Airspaces within the leaf

 O<sub>2</sub> - Intra-Cellular Airspaces => Atmosphere

-Example: Plant in the night:
+Diffusion Example 2: Plant in the night:

 CO<sub>2</sub> - Intra-Cellular Airspaces => Atmosphere within the leaf

 O<sub>2</sub> - Atmosphere => Intra-Cellular Airspaces

-Example - Human Lungs:
+Diffusion Example 3 - Human Lungs:

 CO<sub>2</sub> - Bloodstream => Air (Airsac)